For the Love of All Things Science

 Families with fifth graders currently enrolled in private school, homeschool, or a Montessori program can apply if they live within CCISD district boundaries.
 If accepted into the program, enrollment in CCISD is required starting the sixth-grade year.

 Interested families will apply in November of their student's fifth-grade year.
 Families will apply online or application packets can be picked up from counselors at each elementary campus.
 The application includes a general information share, teacher recommendations, parent recommendations, parent approval forms, and student short answer questions.

 CCISD hosts parent meetings at both schools to review the program in-depth and answer questions before the application process opens.
 Elementary school counselors as well as the Science Magnet Liaisons are a great resource to answer questions for interested families.

 The Science Magnet Program is designed to accommodate 100 students per grade level.
 Each enrollment season, 100 students are accepted at Brookside and Seabrook intermediate schools.
-The initial acceptance letters are mailed in March of the fifth-grade year and a response is required by mid-March from selected students.
+The initial acceptance letters are mailed in mid-January of the fifth-grade year.
 If space is still available for the upcoming school year, a second round of acceptance letters will be mail.